Installation

 sudo ./cedana plugin remove slurm slurm/wlm

-sudo ./cedana plugin install slurm@main slurm/wlm@main
+sudo ./cedana plugin install slurm@main slurm/wlm@main-slurm-25-11-5-1

 ```

-The installer will download the `cedana-slurm` binary to `/usr/local/bin` and the SLURM plugin files to `/usr/local/lib`.
-To install the files, transfer the files to the required directories.
+This will download the `cedana-slurm` binary to `/usr/local/bin` and the SLURM plugin files to `/usr/local/lib`.
+Remember to replace the `slurm-25-11-5-1` above with the SLURM version your cluster is running.&#x20;

 ```sh